SNMP (Simple Network Management Protocol)

 Conditions

 The BigPanda SNMP agent can perform actions against trap data if certain conditions are met.
-If the conditions are met, the agent can either suppress the trap - meaning that the trap is processed no further and will not be sent to BigPanda - or the agent can set additional fields that will be included in the trap data sent to BigPanda.
+If the conditions are met, the daemon can either suppress the trap - meaning that the trap is processed no further and will not be sent to BigPanda - or the daemon can set additional fields that will be included in the trap data sent to BigPanda.

 In the example Event Configuration below, you can see both the suppress and set conditions in action.